-Best Practices for Working with a Medical Interpreter
+Best Practices for Collaborating with a Medical Interpreter

 Working in the medical field, you have surely seen the need for an interpreter occasionally, if not every day.
-Fortunately, many clinics now make sure this type of professional is available to help doctors and members communicate.
-If you are not used to having a medical interpreter in the office with you, here is how to get familiar with this situation so you and your members can benefit from interpreting services right away. thinkculturalhealth.hhs.gov/assets/pdfs/resource-library/working-effectively-withthinkculturalhealth.hhs.gov/assets/pdfs/resource-library/working-effectively-with-interpreter.pdf
+Fortunately, many clinics now make sure this type of professional is available to help doctors and patients communicate.
+If you are not yet used to having a medical interpreter in the office with you, here is how to get familiar with this situation so you and your members can benefit from interpreting services right away. https://doctors.org/thinkculturalhealth.hhs.gov/assets/pdfs/resource-library/working-effectively-with-interpreter.pdf